PCMDI/input4MIPs_CVs/README.md

 A start is the description below.
 We hope to improve these docs over time.

+### Updating the version

+We use the `bump` GitHub action to control the updating of our repository's version.
+As a result, you shouldn't need to update the repository's version information by hand.
+Under the hood, this action uses the command-line tool in `python-packages/input4MIPs-CVs/src/input4MIPs_CVs/cli/version.py`.
+This command-line tool ensures that the version is applied to all relevant places in the repository and also provides an interface to bump the version.

 ### Generating the database

 In `Database/input-data` there are two components: